johnwheeler/flask-ask/docs/configuration.rst

 Flask-Ask exposes the following configuration variables:

 ============================ ============================================================================================
-`ASK_ROUTE`                  The Flask route the Alexa service will send requests to.
-This corresponds to the path
+`ASK_APPLICATION_ID`         Turn on application ID verification by setting this variable to the application ID Amazon
-                             portion of the HTTPS endpoint specified in the Amazon Developer portal under the skill's "Configuration" section.
-This route is created implicitly by Flask-Ask and is not exposed to the developer.
-You really only need to change this setting if the default value collides with an existing route. **Default:**  ``/_ask`` `ASK_APPLICATION_ID`         Turn on application ID verification by setting this variable to the application ID Amazon assigned your application.
+                             assigned your application.
 By default, application ID verification is disabled and a warning is logged.
 This variable or the one below should be set in production to ensure